BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 size and muddying structure.

 ---
 ### Feature Name: ​ Select Emails / Text Preference
 **What services, APIs, or platforms will you use to implement this feature?**
-React / Redux, Axios, Express
+- React/Redux
+- Axios
+- Express backend

 **What are the costs and benefits of using this solution?**
 This uses tools already provided by React / Redux and Express.
 Axios will be used to lower surface area of ajax calls and provide error handling support.